termoxin/subtitles-parallelizer/README.md

 srtTimeToSecond("00:01:30,000"); // 90
 ```

+<a name="secondsToSrtTime"></a>

 ## secondsToSrtTime

-The function is the opposite of the srtTimeToSeconds.
-The function takes time in seconds and return a string in srt time format
+The function is the opposite of the srtTimeToSeconds function
+it takes time in seconds and return a string in srt time format

+**Kind**: global constant

 | Param   | Description                          |
 | ------- | ------------------------------------ |